ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

-Open the **Race_Manager_Server** script and modify the **OnFinishTriggerOverlap** function by adding the broadcast seen on line 12.
+Open the **RaceManager_Server** script and modify the **OnFinishTriggerOverlap** function by adding the broadcast seen on line 12.
 When the player overlaps the finish line trigger, their time will be submitted to the leaderboards.

 !!! tip "Modular Code"
     It's a good idea to separate code like this, especially when scripts get very big.
 Using broadcasts in the same context (server in this case) has no network cost.
 This is a good way to speak to scripts and allows you to break things up for easier management.

+### Updated RaceManager_Server Script

 ???
-"Updated **Race_Manager_Server** Script"
+"RaceManager_Server"
     ```lua linenums="1"
     local START_POSITIONS = script:GetCustomProperty("startingPositions"):WaitForObject()
     local FINISH_TRIGGER = script:GetCustomProperty("finishTrigger"):WaitForObject()